 We are a leading global manufacturer of technology solutions, including engineered systems, radio frequency (RF) components and RF microwave/microelectronic assemblies, and printed circuit boards (PCB).
 According to a November 2022 report by Prismark Partners, we are one of the largest PCB manufacturers in the world based on 2021 revenue.
 In 2022, we generated approximately \$2.5 billion in net sales and ended the year with approximately 17,800 employees worldwide.
 We currently operate a total of 27 specialized facilities in North America and China.
-We focus on providing time-to-market and volume production of advanced technology products and offer a one-stop design, engineering and manufacturing solution to our customers.
-This one-stop design, engineering and manufacturing solution allows us to align technology development with the diverse needs of our customers and to enable them to reduce the time required to develop new products and bring them to market.
+We focus on providing time-to-market and volume production of advanced technology products and offer a one-stop design, engineering and manufacturing solution allows us to align technology development with the diverse needs of our customers and to enable them to reduce the time required to develop new products and bring them to market.
 We serve a diversified customer base consisting of approximately 1,500 customers in various markets throughout the world, including aerospace and defense, data center computing, automotive, medical, industrial and instrumentation, as well as networking and telecommunications.
 Our customers include original equipment manufacturers (OEMs), electronic manufacturing services (EMS) providers, original design manufacturers (ODMs), distributors and government agencies.